junxit/us-congress-code/title-42/chapter-6a/sec-254e.md

 ### References in Text

 The Indian Self-Determination Act, referred to in subsec. (a)(2)(B), is title I of Pub.
 L. 93–638, Jan.
 4, 1975, 88 Stat.
 2206, which is classified principally to subchapter I (§ 5321 et seq.) of chapter 46 of Title 25, Indians.
 For complete classification of this Act to the Code, see Short Title note set out under section 5301 of Title 25 and Tables.
 The Social Security Act, referred to in subsec. (c)(2), is act Aug.
 14, 1935, ch.
 531, 49 Stat.
-620, as amended.
-Titles XVIII, XIX, and XXI of the Act are classified generally to subchapters XVIII (§ 1395 et seq.), XIX (§ 1396 et seq.), and XXI (§ 1397aa et seq.), respectively, of chapter 7 of this title.
+620. Titles XVIII, XIX, and XXI of the Act are classified generally to subchapters XVIII (§ 1395 et seq.), XIX (§ 1396 et seq.), and XXI (§ 1397aa et seq.), respectively, of chapter 7 of this title.
 For complete classification of this Act to the Code, see section 1305 of this title and Tables.

 ### Prior Provisions